 Open the Developer options screen to set development related settings.

 By default, the Developer Options are hidden.
-To un-hide the developer options, touch a > (i) About device.
-Scroll down to Build number.
+To un-hide the developer options, touch Scroll down to Build number.
 Tap Build number seven times until You are now a developer appears.